edgelesssys/contrast/docs/docs/examples/emojivoto.md

 :::

-## Voter's perspective: Verifying the ballot
+## Verifying the deployment as a user

-As voters, we want to verify the fairness and confidentiality of the deployment before deciding to vote.
-Regardless of the scale of our distributed deployment, Contrast only needs a single remote attestation step to verify the deployment.
-By verifying the Coordinator, we transitively verify those systems the Coordinator has already verified or will verify in the future.
-Successful verification of the Coordinator means that we can be sure it will enforce the configured manifest.
+In different scenarios, users of an app may want to verify its security and identity before sharing data, e.g., before casting a vote.
+With Contrast, a user only needs a single remote-attestation step to verify the deployment - regardless of the size or scale of the deployment.
+Contrast is designed such that, by verifying the Coordinator, the user transitively verifies those systems the Coordinator has already verified or will verify in the future.
+Successful verification of the Coordinator means that the user can be sure that the given manifest will be enforced.

 ### Verifying the Coordinator

-A potential voter can verify the Contrast deployment using the verify
+A user can verify the Contrast deployment using the verify
 command:

 ```sh